 The texture of fine curly hair works great with a pixie cut, so here is another ideal option if your hair is getting a bit fine and brittle.
 It works well for thicker hair that has a natural curl (or a tight perm).
 This natural approach to graying hair is a fantastic look for a sophisticated woman.

 The natural salt and pepper contrast will make your curls appear more voluminous with the color dimension.
 This is a very low-maintenance hairstyle that will only require regular trims to keep the edges sharp and perfectly shaped.

 You will be able to get away with a dry-and-go approach to styling every day, using a little mousse, texturizing spray, or water-based wax pomade.
 You may need a root lifter for this haircut, depending on how long or short you choose to go with it.

-Typically, though, this haircut is ideal for a Type 4 personality.
+Additionally, this haircut is also great for a Type 4 personality.
 This is a sensible and mature look that showcases stability and poise.

 Burnt Orange Bob with Highlights

 Nothing about aging needs to be boring or predictable.
 If you are a wildcard, there is still a mature look out there that will help you look younger without looking like a wannabe adolescent.
 A fiery burnt orange color is going to catch a lot of attention.
 You want to pull out the color with darker brown lowlights and brighter brassy orange highlights.

 The bob can be a tousled mess of tight curls or a sleek hard-edge cut for straight hair.
 Either way, this hairstyle is still going to give a firecracker impression.
 It will show you are aging with spunk.
 A bob is classy, but the orange will give it an edge that’s impossible to ignore.
 You can also flatter a longer face shape by adding face-framing bangs.